Brightify/Reactant/docs/tutorials/notes.md

 That's right, with just these few things you, too, can become fluent in Reactant!
 We won't touch the Terminal much, so if you're not used to hacking out command after command, it's okay, you can always come back and use this tutorial as a reference guide.

+The whole project can be found on GitHub [here](https://github.com/MatyasKriz/reactant-notes).

 In this particular tutorial we'll create a simple (but useful) application for keeping your precious ideas safe (until you wipe them, that is).

 ##### Let's get started.